myazdani/numpy-pytorch-cheatsheet/cheatsheet.md

 # NumPy to PyTorch Cheatsheet

-Just my scrappy cheat sheet for looking up thin
+Just my scrappy cheat sheet for looking up things in pytorch that I know in numpy - until I find a better cheatsheet.

+Even though there are a lot of similarities in syntax between the two, occasionally something is different that throws me off.

 ## Array creation